JoshBClemons/gesture_recognition/README.md

 ## Installation

-All the code and examples were tested on Python 3.8.5 with PostgreSQL 13.2.
+All the code and examples were tested on Python 3.8.5 in Ubuntu 20.04.2.

+Install PostgreSQL 13.2, start the service, and ensure database name, host, username, and password match those in the application configuration file (config.py)
+Install Redis 6.0.10 or later and start the service

 Create a virtual environment and install the requirements with pip.

     pip install -r requirements.txt

-Install PostgreSQL 13.2 is installed and ensure database name, host, username, and password match those in the application configuration file (config.py)

 ## Running locally